usernamenumber/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 Add Multiple Beta Testers
 *********************************

-If you have a number of beta testers that you want to add, you can use a "batch add" option to add them all at once, rather than indivudally.
+If you have a number of beta testers that you want to add, you can use a "batch add" option to add them all at once, rather than individually.
 To use this feature:

 * You need the email address of each beta tester.

-* Each beta tester must register a user account for that email address and username, activate the account, and be enrolled in your course.
+* Each beta tester must have a registered and activated user account for that email address, and be enrolled in your course.

-**Note**: If the beta test starts before the **Enrollment Start Date**, testers cannot enroll themselves.
-To streamline this process, ask the beta testers to register and activate their accounts.
-Then, you can enroll the beta testers and select the **Auto Enroll** and **Notify students by email** options.
+.. note:: If the beta test starts before the **Enrollment Start Date**, testers can register and activate their accounts, but they cannot enroll themselves in your course.
+You can enroll the beta testers in your course prior to the **Enrollment Start Date**.
 See :ref:`Enrollment`.

 To add multiple beta testers:

 #.
 View the live version of your course.

 #.
-Click **Instructor** then **Try New Beta Dashboard**.
+Click **Instructor**, and then click **Try New Beta Dashboard**.

 #.
 Click **Membership**.

 #.
-In the Batch Add Beta Testers section of the page, enter one or more addresses separated by commas or line feeds (the Return key).
+In the **Batch Add Beta Testers** section of the page, enter one or more addresses separated by commas or line feeds (the Return key).
 You can also copy data from a CSV file of email addresses and paste it here.

 #.
+Optionally, check the **Notify users by email** checkbox to send an email message to the beta testers.

+#.
 Click **Add Beta Testers**.

   * If you add beta testers after the defined start of the beta test, they see your course on their dashboards when they log in.

-  * If you add beta testers before the test starts, they do not see your course.
+  * If you add beta testers before the test starts, they do not see your course on their dashboards.
 You may need to remind them when the test begins.

-To remove the Beta Testers role, view the list of beta testers in the Administration List Management section of the page and then click **Revoke access**.
+To remove the Beta Tester role from one or more users, enter their email addresses in the **Batch Add Beta Testers** field and then click **Remove beta testers**.

 .. _Issue_Reporting_During_Course: